-Dr. Gila Oren is a Senior Lecturer, head of the Marketing and Strategic Management Department at the School of Business Administration.
-She holds BA and MA degrees from the Hebrew University of Jerusalem, and a Ph.D from the Faculty of Management at Ben Gurion University (2014).
+Gila Oren, PhD, is a leading Senior Lecturer, Head of Marketing Studies, and a faculty member in the Faculty of Business at the College of Management.
+She holds BA and MA degrees from the Hebrew University of Jerusalem, and a PhD from the Faculty of Management at Ben-Gurion University of the Negev (2015).

 Dr. Oren brings over 20 years of experience in the marketing and advertising industry.
 She has managed research and strategy departments in leading organizations such as Gitam, BBDO, Keshet Broadcasting, NANA 10, the Channel 10 Internet site.
 She handled sectorial advertisement, served in branding committees and tender committees, and was a consultant for the Ministry of Education and numerous commercial and public companies.

 Oren is a Yad Vashem graduate and is a Certified Guide to Poland.
 She serves as an official Yad Vashem guide, including leading IDF and security-forces delegations.
 Since 2009 she has been leading international groups on the March of the Living journeys to Poland.